arthurtorres/arthurtorres/README.md

 <h3> Main Projects</h3>

+[scrappy_cloudrun](https://github.com/arthurtorres/scrappy_cloudrun)  : Scrappy of some news websites(Prensa,The Hacker News) and make them acessible by a POST call on a know endpoint and store the result on GCP.

+In this project the main tools used are python,Docker and the Cloud Run Service on GCP.

+The main steps of this project are :  Scrappy the data, create a DockerFile to be used by Cloud run, Run the service on Cloud Run and wait for calls on endpoint.

+The info to run the code in GCP are explained on the ReadMe.md file

 [analise_INEP](https://github.com/arthurtorres/analise_INEP)  : Collect data of high-level education from INEP and make a analysys of it.
 The main focus of the analys is the focus of the Quotas ACT and its impact on the participation of  social minorities on high-level education.